 Obviously the geometric center of the grip (component of a club) is approximately 5 inches from the butt.
 Whereas the center of the grip (place where the player is holding the club) is typically located about 100 mm down the shaft from the end edge of a golf grip.
 So in MOIG matching the axis of rotation is located 100 mm (a little less than 4 inches) from the butt.

-The longer the club, the heavier the weight of the components (head, shaft, etc.), the higher the “Whole club MOI” will be.
+Obviously, the longer the club and the heavier the components (head, shaft, etc.), the higher the whole club MOI and MOIG will be.
 Conversely, the shorter the club, the lighter the components, then the lower the MOI will be.

 Moment of Inertia is expressed in units of mass-times-length-squared.
 Clubmakers use pound*inch², kg*inch² or kg*cm².
 See conversion to other units on MOI units conversion subpage.